MECLabTUDA/TheODen/docs/COMMANDS.md

 Below is a list of all commands that are implemented in the framework.
 The commands are grouped into three categories: **Action Commands**, **Helper Commands** and **Meta Commands**.

 The name of each command is usually self-explanatory, as one command performs one specific action on the client.
-The Meta commands can be used to build commands than include multiple od different commands.
+The Meta commands can be used to build commands that include multiple or different commands.

 | Command Name                           | Function                                                                                                                                                           | Link                                                                |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------- |